mecid/mecid.github.io/_posts/2022-07-26-viewthatfits-in-swiftui.md

 1. *ViewThatFits* measures available space for a particular axis or both of them.
 2. It measures the size of the first view and places it if it fits the available space.
-3. It measures the size of the second view if the first one doesn't fit the available space.
+3. It measures the size of the second view if the first one doesn't fit the available space and place the second one if it fits.
 4. It places the last view in the *ViewBuilder* closure if no view fits the available space.

 Today we learned the new and easy way of measuring available space and placing a view fitting that space.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!